 - how you think the decision should be resolved

-- any other information to support your position
+- any other information you have to support your position

 Step 3: Board Appeal Tribunal

 If you have completed step 2 and disagree with the decision of the appeals department, you can appeal to the Board Appeal Tribunal.
-This is the final level of appeal (unless you have a valid medical question).
+This is the final level of appeal (unless you have a valid medical question)..
+Please visit the Board Appeal Tribunal page for more information.

 Medical Review Panel